Skip to content

 • ce::Covariance{<:Any, <:Any, <:Semi}: Covariance estimator with Semi moment algorithm.

-• mean: Optional mean vector for centering.
+• mean: Optional mean value to use for centering.
 If not provided, computed using ce.me.

 • kwargs...: Additional keyword arguments passed to the underlying correlation estimator.